etcd-io/etcd/README.md

 * Fast: benchmarked 1000s of writes/s per instance
 * Reliable: Properly distributed using Raft

-Etcd is written in go and uses the [raft][raft] consensus algorithm to manage a highly availably replicated log.
+Etcd is written in Go and uses the [raft][raft] consensus algorithm to manage a highly availably replicated log.

-See [go-etcd][go-etcd] for a native go client.
+See [go-etcd][go-etcd] for a native Go client.
 Or feel free to just use curl, as in the examples below.

 [raft]: https://github.com/coreos/go-raft
 [go-etcd]: https://github.com/coreos/go-etcd